CAFxX/kafkabalancer/README.md

 kafka-reassign-partitions.sh --zookeeper $ZK --reassignment-json-file reassignment.json --execute
 ```

+If you want to generate/run more than a single rebalancing operation, specify a value greater than
+`1` for `-max-reassign`.

 ## Features
-- parse the output of kafka-topic.sh --describe
+- parse the output of kafka-topic.sh --describe or the Kafka cluster state in Zookeeper
 - parse the reassignment JSON format
 - output the reassignment JSON format
 - minimize leader unbalance (maximize global throughput)